SycoticSociety/full-mint-website/README.md

+# Afro Crypto Punk Mint Site test
 # Sample Hardhat Project

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+Testing the capablities and limitations of deploying a smart contract from stratch.

 Try running some of the following tasks: